 Lavvu

 On first visiting a Sami settlement, people often mistake many of structures for strange-looking tipis.
-Even though they look like just that, the traditional lavvu are a feat of engineering that were strategically designed by the Sami people to help them survive cold temperatures and strong winds.
+Even though they look like just that, the traditional lavvu is a feat of engineering that were strategically designed by the Sami people to help them survive cold temperatures and strong winds.

 Since there are very few trees within the Arctic Circle, Sami people had to find a way to adequately protect themselves from the strong gusts of wind.
 Had they used the more traditional tipi shape, it would have easily been knocked over and blown into oblivion by the high winds.
 That is why they designed the lavvu to have a slightly less vertical shape, which made it much harder to level.
 In fact, these structures are so effective at providing protection against the harsh winter environment that they are still occasionally used by Sami people when camping.